 BMI provides the most useful population-level measure of overweight and obesity as it is the same for both sexes and for all ages of adults.
 However, it should be considered a rough guide because it may not correspond to the same degree of fatness in different individuals.

 BMI is used differently for children.
 It is calculated the same way as for adults, but then compared to typical values for other children of the same age.
 Instead of set thresholds for underweight and overweight, then, the BMI percentile allows comparison with children of the same sex and age.
 A BMI that is less than the 5th percentile is considered underweight and above the 95th percentile is considered obese for people 20 and under.
-People under 20 with a BMI between the 85th and 95th percentile are considered to be overweight.
+People under 20 with a BMI between the 85th and 95th percentile are considered to be overweight58.
+From the information collected and the research made on BMI, no BMI distribution seems to exist for the EU population.

 Overweight and obesity are the fifth leading risk for global deaths.
 At least 2.8 million adults die each year as a result of being overweight or obese.
-In addition, 44% of the diabetes burden, 23% of the ischaemic heart disease burden and between 7% and 41% of certain cancer burdens are attributable to overweight and obesity.
-Overweight and obesity are linked to more deaths worldwide than underweight.
+In addition, 44% of the diabetes burden, 23% of the ischaemic heart disease burden and between 7% and 41% of certain cancer burdens are attributable to overweight and obesity.Overweight and obesity are linked to more deaths worldwide than underweight.